 If you are really worried about being unmasked as a torrent downloader, you’ll appreciate the ability to pay for Windscribe subscriptions via BitCoin.

-As with most of the best paid-for VPNs, Windscribe has a clear no-logging policy.
+As with most of the best paid-for VPNs, Windscribe has a clear no identifying logs policy.

 - Solid encryption